ArcadeAI/arcade-galileo/README.md

 ## Troubleshooting

+### Issue: "authorization required" (403 error)

+**Solution:** First-time users need to authorize Arcade to access tools like Gmail and Google Docs.

+When you see this error, the workflow will automatically:
+1. Display an authorization URL
+2. Wait for you to complete authorization in your browser
+3. Continue execution after you press Enter

+Simply open the displayed URL, grant the requested permissions, and return to your terminal to continue.

 ### Issue: "Missing required environment variables"

 **Solution:** Ensure all required variables are set in your `.env` file.
 Run: